restarian/bracket_print/doc/options.md

 **style_character_limit** - *[number]*, default: Math.pow(2,25)

 * The string storage and serializations will be cut short and truncated to this character limit which also includes the add styling syntax.
-This limit can not exceed the character_limit.
+This limit can not exceed the *character_limit*.

 **truncate_function** - *[boolean]*, default: false

 * Do not print function body text.
-Instead print just the function declaration.
+Instead print just the function declaration and ... in-between the opening and closing brackets.

-**indent_function** - *[boolean]*, default: true
+**shift_function_body** - *[boolean]*, default: true

 * Replaces the natural indent of the function body string with an indent which matches the current object parsing indent.